OpenEvalProject/evals/manuscripts/elife-97256/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00b30xv10 Department of Psychiatry, Perelman School of Medicine, University of Pennsylvania Philadelphia United States
+1. Department of Psychiatry, Perelman School of Medicine, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))
-2. https://ror.org/00b30xv10 Chronobiology and Sleep Institute, Perelman School of Medicine, University of Pennsylvania Philadelphia United States
+2. Chronobiology and Sleep Institute, Perelman School of Medicine, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))
-3. https://ror.org/00b30xv10 Department of Neuroscience, Perelman School of Medicine, University of Pennsylvania Philadelphia United States
+3. Department of Neuroscience, Perelman School of Medicine, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))

 † Corresponding author

 ## Abstract

 Sleep and feeding patterns lack strong daily rhythms during early life.
 As diurnal animals mature, feeding is consolidated to the day and sleep to the night.
-In Drosophila , circadian sleep patterns are initiated with formation of a circuit connecting the central clock to arousal output neurons; emergence of circadian sleep also enables long-term memory (LTM).
+In Drosophila, circadian sleep patterns are initiated with formation of a circuit connecting the central clock to arousal output neurons; emergence of circadian sleep also enables long-term memory (LTM).
 However, the cues that trigger the development of this clock-arousal circuit are unknown.
 Here, we identify a role for nutritional status in driving sleep-wake rhythm development in Drosophila larvae.
 We find that in the 2nd instar larval period (L2), sleep and feeding are spread across the day; these behaviors become organized into daily patterns by the 3rd instar larval stage (L3).
 Forcing mature (L3) animals to adopt immature (L2) feeding strategies disrupts sleep-wake rhythms and the ability to exhibit LTM.
 In addition, the development of the clock (DN1a)-arousal (Dh44) circuit itself is influenced by the larval nutritional environment.
 Finally, we demonstrate that larval arousal Dh44 neurons act through glucose metabolic genes to drive onset of daily sleep-wake rhythms.
 Together, our data suggest that changes to energetic demands in developing organisms trigger the formation of sleep-circadian circuits and behaviors.

 ## Introduction